lovoo/RuledScrollView/README.md

 Create a custom **ScrollView** with an full implemented *onInterceptTouchEvent(MotionEvent event)* method.
 Enable some configuration with custom rules:
 **RuledScrollView**.*setRule(Rule rule)*

-Rule let you enable/disable:
+**Rule** let you enable/disable:
- - if **RuledScrollView** should retake touch event, when an currently touch handled children can not scroll anymore
+ - if **RuledScrollView** should retake touch event, when an currently touch handled children can't scroll anymore

 ##Benefits##

-One full implemented **RuledScrollView** can be used to enable scrolling in complex Layouts like:
+One full implemented **RuledScrollView** can be used to enable scrolling in complex layouts like:

 `<RuledScrollView>
    <LinearLayout>